The differences between Old-Time (OT) and Bluegrass (BG) music:

 - A BG band travels in an old converted Greyhound bus that idles all weekend with the air conditioner running full blast, and fumigates the county with diesel exhaust.
 The bands name and Inspirational Statement are painted on both the side and front of the bus in script lettering.

-- An OT band travels in a rusted-out 1965 VW microbus that blows an engine in North Nowhere, Nebraska.
+- An OT band travels in a rusted-out 1965 VW microbus that blows an engine in North Nowhere, Georgia.
 Its pretty evident that their vehicles dont have air conditioning.